Skincare products you won’t want to share

 What is so appealing about fake products

 Those who manufacture knock-offs are in it for the money.
-Counterfeit products are made as cheap as possible and sold at a price as high as possible.
+Counterfeiters make products as cheap as possible and sell these at a price as high as possible.

 People buy luxury goods for their self-esteem and to show others a type of social status.
 When someone wants to have the real product, but cannot afford it, they buy counterfeits as poor substitutes.
 This means that fake products are a danger to our emotional as well as our physical health.

-I hope that people will care more about what is in and on their body.
+I hope that people will care more about what is in and on their bodies.
 Rather than what their friends might think when they see a regular brand on the bathroom sink.

 Encountering fake products

 We do not often see fake cosmetics sold at beauty counters in our large shopping centres.
 You can return to the store and make a complaint if you have a problem.
 Effectively, these businesses are the gatekeepers to fake products.